gradualgames/ggvm/README.txt

 *LibGDX (https://libgdx.badlogicgames.com/) - The cross plat-
 *form game Java game development library used to develop GGVm.
 *
+*Peter McQuillan - Creator of Dúshlán, an open source game for *the NES, used to demonstrate GGVm.
+See *https://github.com/soiaf/Dushlan for more information.
+BSD *license for his binary included in assets/dushlan/license.txt.
+*
 *Brad Smith (rainwarrior) - For inspiring me to come up with a *way to get my games on Steam.
 *